-In an Australian first, the Q Project’s goal is ‘to understand and improve high-quality use of research evidence in Australian schools in order to enhance the quality of teaching, and ultimately learning for young Australians’.
+In an Australian first, the Q Project’s goal is ‘to understand and improve high-quality use of research evidence in Australian schools in order to enhance the quality of teaching’.

 During this five-year partnership between Monash University and the Paul Ramsay Foundation, the project will involve close collaboration with school leaders, teachers, policy-makers, evidence brokers, researchers and other key stakeholders across Australia.